 - Box Garden.
 Reusing an old box as a garden bed is a great way to create a place for plants where there were none previously.
 Boxes can be of different shapes and colors, decorated with something - this is a space for your creativity.

 - Pallet Garden.
 A pallet with enclosed sides is a quick and easy way to create a garden several rows above the ground.
 You can put them on shelves or add decor to pallets to make your garden more beautiful.

 - Raised Beds Garden.
 Raised beds are a great option if you're short on space or don't have access to usable soil near your house.

 Care Tips for Container Plants:

-- Container plants demand more regular nutrition and watering than grown in the ground.
+- Container plants demand more regular nutrition and watering than the ones grown in the ground.

 - If you're planting hardy plants in containers, they'll need additional winter protection.